 But we know the struggle of finding that perfect shade of crimson to flatter your complexion all too well.
 Have you ever spotted a red lipstick you loved on your friend, but when you tried it on yourself, the effect wasn’t quite right?
 It’s all down to finding the perfect red lipstick for YOU, not everyone can wear that dark, dreamy blood red or a bubbly bright, bold red.

-We talked about how to identify undertones along with its importance but how does that relate to choosing the right shade of red?
+We talked about how to identify undertones along with their importance but how does that relate to choosing the right shade of red?

-If you have the neutral skin tone, you’re a lucky girl – you will find many lipsticks that suit you well.
+If you have a neutral skin tone, you’re a lucky girl – you will find many lipsticks that suit you well.

 Tip for beginners:

 - Try bold colors in sheer formulas and textures, like MAC Hot Tahiti or Lady Bug lipsticks.
 Create a stain effect by dabbing lipstick on with your finger and then blotting with a tissue.

 - How to keep a glossy formula in place: “Make sure to moisturize first, because dry lips will absorb the emollients in lipsticks, compromising wearability.
 Follow with a lip primer and lip pencil as a base.” says Fatima.

 - The trick to keeping matte lipstick from drying out your lips: It’s all in the prep work – exfoliate, hydrate, and blot!
 Lip care is just as important as skincare to ensure great-looking lips.

 Color: Bright and rich reds with blue undertones add vibrancy to the alabaster skin, so play it cool.
 If you still opt for a darker shade of red, make sure you add a bit of contour/blush to your face, so you don’t look washed out.

 Texture: Semi-matte, creamy texture.